Our most popular espresso blends

+Beauty lies in the eye of the beholder.
+Nothing is truer when it comes to the taste of coffee.
 Understanding what you like and what you don’t like in a coffee is a great starting point.
-We will explore flavour, acidity, roast levels, body, strength and freshness, so you can describe what you like in your cup and select the best coffee beans for you.
+We’ll explore flavour, acidity, roast levels, body, and freshness, so you can describe what you like in your brew and select the best coffee beans for you.

 Who doesn’t like those tastes?
 Comforting, sweet, indulging.
-Good news, most of the coffees with this flavour profile come from Central and South America.
+The good news, most of the coffees with this flavour profile come from Central and South America.
 Try any of our Brazilian, Peruvian or Colombian for those delicious caramel, brown sugar and chocolate notes.
 Yum.

 The biggest wildly fruity coffees out there are the natural processed Ethiopian coffees.
-Great body and balanced acidity.
+We are big fans of those.
+And they have a great body and balanced acidity.